-Professor Christopher Barner-Kowollik
+Distinguished Professor Christopher Barner-Kowollik

 Christopher Barner-Kowollik is a leader in soft matter materials science and an ARC Laureate Fellow, heading a research team at QUT and a research node at the Karlsruhe Institute Technology (KIT) in Germany.
 He brings years of international research experience and materials science expertise to our research program.

 Being a fellow of the Royal Society of Chemistry and the Royal Australian Chemical Institute, he is a recipient of the Erwin Schrödinger Award of the Helmholtz Association in recognition of a body of work on 3D laser lithography of functionalised microstructures in collaboration with physicists and biologists, cementing his place as a leader in his field.

 Christopher is applying precision light-induced chemistries in the context of macromolecular chemistry to advance nanotechnology and molecular science, designing materials that can adapt and dynamically change their properties in response to environmental cues.

 Distinguished Professor Patsy Yates AM

 Patsy Yates leads a large competitively-funded research program focused on developing workforce capacity in cancer, palliative and aged care, advancing the management of cancer-related symptoms and treatment side effects, and strengthening the nexus between research, policy and practice in cancer, palliative and aged care.